-Find more accommodation options to stay in South Beach
+Where to stay in South Beach:

 There’s no doubt that downtown Miami is changing.
 You only have to crane your neck skywards at the flashy offices, swish hotels and edgewater condos going up to understand why this area is undergoing the largest construction boom in the United States.
 It’s always been a commercial area, but there’s an upmarket residential scene on the increase too.

 You'll find shopping malls aplenty here, from expansive complexes to two-floored affairs.
 The Mary Brickell Village is dwarfed by the surrounding skyscrapers, but, painted in soothing pink and green tones, it's a popular mall with its cute boutiques and exotic jewellery stores, and makes for a sophisticated visit.

 Brickell City Centre is more luxe, with over 100 stores – visit on a Sunday for organic produce at the weekly Farmers Market.
 There’s also the pink-painted Bayside Market Place, which only takes up two floors but, with views of Miani Marina from its terraces, always makes a pleasant shopping experience.